masad-frost/razzle/README.md

 ### `razzle.config.js`

-There are just a settings you should know about. `port` and `quiet`...
+There are just a few settings you should know about.

 ```js
 // razzle.config.js